JasonLocklin/Dissertation/VWM/Methods.md

 a healthy older control group of eight individuals recruited from the University of
 Waterloo's Research on Aging Participant pool (3 male, handedness untested, mean age of 74).
+The healthy older control group were all neurologically intact, and so were not asked to perform clinical measures of neglect.
 All of the neurological patients were at least 9 months post injury.
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
 The two groups were not